missjody/loan_calculator/README.md

 # Loan Calculator
-*creating a loan calculator in incremental steps*
+*building a loan calculator in incremental steps*

 ## Version 1